open-edge-insights/eii-core/docker_setup/README.md

     **NOTE**: Please use the git repo of kapacitor as is, the script `build.py` is dependent on that.

-3. Download the full package for OpenVINO toolkit for Linux version 2018 R4 from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside ElephantTrunkArch/DataAnalytics folder
+3. Download the full package for OpenVINO toolkit for Linux version 2018 R4 from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside ElephantTrunkArch/DataAnalytics.
+Post this step a directory named l_openvino_toolkit_xxxxx/ will be present inside DataAnalytics directory.

 4. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and eta processes running locally on the host.
 One could run this script to do so `sudo ./docker_setup/kill_local_dependency_eta_processes.sh`.
 This script is not extensively tested, so please use `ps -ef` command to see there are no locally running dependency and eta processes.

-5. **Known Issues**:
-    * If one sees `C++ exception` thrown while starting the `ia_video_ingestion` with basler camera, please disconnect the power/lan cable connected to the basler camera and restart ia_video_ingestion by running cmd `docker restart ia_video_ingestion`

 ## Steps to setup ETA solution on test/factory system